Originally Posted by Tim Spiess on 02/08/2015, Revised August 2016

 Quran 66:9 - "O Prophet!
 Strive against (jihad) the disbelievers and the hypocrites, and be stern with them.
 Hell will be their home, a hapless journey's end."

 [For a fuller review of the over 100 sayings and teachings of Muhammad that advocate violence against non-Muslims, see http://www.thereligionofpeace.com/Quran/023-violence.htm My referencing that web page does not mean I agree with all the content on that web site.
-On the page that I reference, the author has done a good job in identifying the verses of violence and provides resources that rightly argue that it is unreasonable to believe that those sayings do not apply to Muslims of all times.]
+On the page that I reference, the author has done a good job in identifying the verses of violence and provides resources that rightly argue that it is unreasonable to believe that some Muslims will not consider those saying relevant today.]

-The first reaction of many who hear or read these saying is some form of disbelief expressed in some form of, ‘oh, it can’t mean that’.
+The first reaction of many who hear or read these saying of Mohammad is some form of disbelief expressed in some form of, ‘oh, it can’t mean that’.

 Well, sadly, it does mean that...Muhammad meant what he said and those saying mean what they say, all the 'scholarly' attempts to explain-them-away notwithstanding.